-At least 16% of smartphone users install ad-blockers, with both browser and in-app ads being blocked.
-There are two lessons for us to learn here.
 Firstly, a significant minority of our potential audience don’t want to receive advertising at all.
 That means we have to adopt a blended digital marketing strategy.
 We need to factor in direct messaging and email marketing messages, as well as content marketing which conveys our message by offering value to consumers rather than purely promoting ourselves.

 Secondly, we have to ask why people block ads.
 As a result of retargeted advertising, many users now feel they’re being tracked and resent it.

 People don’t want to feel stalked when using their devices, but they do expect advertisers to know what they want.
 This doesn’t mean we can’t track our users, but we do have to be careful.
 Once they’re on our website or using our app, they’ve engaged with us - at that stage, monitoring their usage is part of delivering a good user experience.
 Ultimately, this is what mobile marketing comes down to - remembering that people use their devices to do things, and ensuring that our marketing efforts don’t interfere with that.

 If our adverts are more than just adverts, and actually offer users a reason to read or watch by choice, our digital marketing is achieving what it should be - encouraging them to spend their mobile time with us.
 That’s what the basis of powerful content marketing is all about.

 The two secrets here are personalization and optimization.